 Applicants whose native language is not English much provide one of the following English proficiency score: A TOEFL score of 600 (paper based) and 250 (computer based), an Internet-based TOEFL (iBT) exam score of at least 100 out of the maximum of 120, or scores from the Academic Modules of the International English Language Testing System (IELTS) with the overall Band score of at least 7.0 on a 9.0 point scale.

 A student must have the following background before being considered for admission:

-- Two Semesters College Level Fundamentals of Computer Science (CSCE 155 & 156)
+- Two semesters of college-level Fundamentals of Computer Science (CSCE 155 & CSCE 156)

 - Computer Organization & Assembler Programming (CSCE 230)

 - Discrete Mathematical Structures (CSCE 235)

 - Introduction to Digital System Design (ELEC 474) (Computer engineering specialization only)